AnimeScore: A Preference-Based Dataset and Framework for Evaluating Anime-Like Speech Style: Introduction

 \emph{Anime} constitutes a major global industry where speech plays a central role in character expression.
 Voice actors employ distinctive vocal techniques to portray animated characters, and the resulting notion of an ``anime-like'' voice is intuitively shared among creators and audiences.
 Despite this shared intuition, no reproducible metric or automatic evaluation method for anime-likeness has been established, creating a practical bottleneck for developers of speech generation systems who must conduct costly listening tests to assess whether generated speech achieves the desired style, slowing iterative development.
 The problem is further compounded by the nature of anime-likeness itself: unlike naturalness or intelligibility, it does not lend itself to absolute scoring on a shared numerical scale, as it is inherently multidimensional and lacks a perceptual anchor.

-To address these challenges, we propose AnimeScore, a preference-based framework that jointly tackles large-scale data construction and automatic style prediction through pairwise ranking.
+To address these challenges, we propose AnimeScore, a preference-based framework that jointly tackles large-scale data construction and automatic style prediction through pairwise ranking, focusing on Japanese speech.
 Specifically, we (i)~collect 15{,}000 pairwise preference judgments from 187 evaluators to analyze the acoustic dimensions underlying their perceptual criteria and establish an interpretable baseline that quantifies the ceiling of handcrafted features, and (ii)~train ranking models on several SSL backbones, demonstrating that masked-prediction representations substantially surpass this baseline and closely reproduce human comparative judgments.
-The resulting predictor directly enables two practical applications: a drop-in evaluation metric for rapid model screening without human raters, and a reward signal for reinforcement learning from human feedback (RLHF) to optimize generative speech models toward a target style.
+The resulting predictor directly enables two practical applications: a drop-in evaluation metric for rapid model screening without human raters, and a reward signal for reinforcement learning to optimize generative speech models toward a target style.
 Our dataset metadata and implementation are publicly available~\footnote{github.com/sizigi/animescore}.